Phyloiota/protocol-rfcs/text/0000-chrysalis-referendum/0000-chrysalis-referendum.md

 ### Ended

-Once the end milestone has been received and the total counters have been updated a final time, the referendum is over.
+Once the end milestone has been received and the total counters have been updated a last time, the referendum is over.
 New votes are ignored, just as if the node did not know the referendum at all.

 ## Referendum format